All of the pre race information is shown below so please make sure to read ALL of it carefully.

 Race numbers (bibs) will not be sent out in the post but must be collected at registration with a GPS tracker.
 We do not allow changes of race on the day so dropping down to the half marathon on the day cannot be done.
 Please do not turn up on the day and ask this question as the answer will be no.

-All finishers will recieve a medal.
+All finishers will receive a medal.
 Trophies will be awarded to the winners only, not second and third places.

 Prizes will also be given to each age category winners only, not second and third place.
-The categories are Male and Female 40+, 50+, 60+, 70+
+The categories are male and female 40+, 50+, 60+, 70+

 There will be 4 very well stocked aid stations along the route which are listed below.
 Aid stations will carry a wide range of food and drink.
 They will cater for everyone’s needs including vegan, vegetarian, and gluten free.